MVidicek/MiniBank/README.md

 Password: 1111

 ## About
-This project was developed in The Complete JavaScript Course 2021: From Zero to Expert! course https://www.udemy.com/course/the-complete-javascript-course/
+This project was developed in The Complete JavaScript Course: https://www.udemy.com/course/the-complete-javascript-course/

 Created by **Jonas Schmedtmann** <br/>